 5.4 Major Publications in the Magazine Industry

-Magazines have evolved significantly since their inception.
-Magazines have affected the world by bringing news, entertainment, literature, and photography to their readers.
-Additionally, the magazine industry has profoundly affected U.S. popular culture.
-As magazines have developed over time, individual publications have targeted specific groups and provided content for particular niches.
+Magazines have undergone significant evolution since their inception.
+Magazines have significantly impacted the world by providing their readers with news, entertainment, literature, and photography.
+Additionally, the magazine industry has had a profound impact on U.S. popular culture.
+As magazines have evolved, individual publications have targeted specific groups and provided content tailored to particular niches.
 This section explores some popular periodicals and their effect on their target audiences.

 High-Circulation Magazines

-The top 10 highest circulating magazines in the United States differ greatly in style and audience.
-From AARP to Better Homes and Gardens, from National Geographic to Family Circle, the list demonstrates the wide pool of readers and interests attracted to the medium.
+The top 10 highest-circulating magazines in the United States differ significantly in style and audience.
+From AARP to Better Homes and Gardens, from National Geographic to Family Circle, the list showcases the diverse pool of readers and interests drawn to the medium.
 This section will explore the top three publications: AARP The Magazine, AARP Bulletin, and Reader’s Digest.

 AARP The Magazine and AARP Bulletin

 Consumers cannot purchase the two magazines with the highest circulation in the United States: AARP The Magazine and AARP Bulletin.
-Published by the nonprofit organization AARP (formerly known as the American Association of Retired Persons), the organization sends both automatically to the organization’s more than 40 million members.
+Published by the nonprofit organization AARP (formerly known as the American Association of Retired Persons), the organization sends both automatically to its more than 40 million members.

-A bimonthly publication “geared exclusively towards 50+ Americans seeking to enhance their quality of life as they age (AARP),” AARP The Magazine publishes lifestyle articles and includes sections dedicated to health, money, work, relationships, and travel, among others.
+A bimonthly publication “geared exclusively towards 50+ Americans seeking to enhance their quality of life as they age (AARP),” AARP The Magazine publishes lifestyle articles.
+It includes sections dedicated to health, money, work, relationships, and travel, among others.
 Its mission statement reads:

-AARP The Magazine provides three editorial versions targeted to different life stages (50–59, 60–69, 70+) to empower readers with editorial written just for them.
-Annual editorial packages, strong service journalism, and celebrity profiles will be presented in a warm, vibrant and inviting format to encourage readers to reflect, engage and enjoy (AARP).
+AARP The Magazine offers three editorial versions tailored to different life stages (50–59, 60–69, 70+) to empower readers with content written specifically for them.
+Annual editorial packages, strong service journalism, and celebrity profiles will be presented in a warm, vibrant, and inviting format to encourage readers to reflect, engage, and enjoy (AARP).

-AARP Bulletin chronicles and interprets important social issues that affect 50+ Americans.
-News, balanced analysis and concise stories, in an accessible format, motivates these influential readers to engage in public policy on health care, financial well-being and consumer protection (AARP).
+The AARP Bulletin chronicles and interprets critical social issues that affect Americans aged 50 and older.
+News, balanced analysis, and concise stories, presented in an accessible format, motivate these influential readers to engage in public policy discussions on healthcare, financial well-being, and consumer protection (AARP).

 Reader’s Digest